diningphil/PyDGN/paper.md

 where `data` is a PyG `Batch` object containing a batch of input graphs.

 ### Training via publish-subscribe
 The interaction between all components of a training pipeline is perhaps the trickiest part to implement in any machine learning project.
 One false step, and nothing works.
-PYDGN's training engine implements all boilerplate code regarding the training loop, and it relies on the publish-subscribe design pattern to trigger the execution of callbacks at specific points in the training procedure.
+PyDGN's training engine implements all boilerplate code regarding the training loop, and it relies on the publish-subscribe design pattern to trigger the execution of callbacks at specific points in the training procedure.
 Every metric, early stopping, scheduler, gradient clipper, optimizer, data fetcher, and stats plotter implements some of these callbacks; when a callback is triggered, a shared state object is passed as argument to allow communication between the different components of the training process.
 For instance, extending the MeanSquaredError loss to compute its logarithm is as easy as doing
 ```python
 class LogMSE(pydgn.training.callback.metric.MeanSquareError):